Installation

 , gz

-and uncompressed
+, and uncompressed

-compressed, ramdisk may be gz
+format, while the, ramdisk may be in gz

 It's always recommended to use magiskboot